paulgreg/esp32-weather-station/README.md

 That project is a weather station (getting data from openweathermap.org) displayed on an e-ink screen.

+The main advantage of using an eink screen is that display stays, even if esp32 is powered down.
+So the ESP32 is waking up, fetch weather data, update screen and sleeps for one hour.
+Also, refresh is stopped from around midnight to 6 a.m.

 Here’s the [hackaday project page](https://hackaday.io/project/171910-esp32-weather-station) including pictures.

 Hardware components are :